hugheylab/limorhyde2/README.md

 # limorhyde2

-`limorhyde2` is an approach to analyze rhythmic, genome-scale data in a way that focuses on effect sizes, not hypothesis testing or model selection.
+`limorhyde2` is an approach to analyze rhythmic, genome-scale data in a way that focuses on effect sizes.
 For a detailed description of `limorhyde2` along with examples showing its utility on data from one or more conditions, check out the [preprint]().

 ## Installation